fencsik/ProbeTrack/00readme.txt

   quite complete)
 * speedsearch08: conveyor belt study with fixed distractor speed and within-block design
+* speedsearch09: conveyor belt study with fixed distractor speed and a target speed intermediate between distractor and fast target
+* speedsearch10: conveyor belt study with small differences between speeds to see if that leads to a slope effect

 * winsearch01: speed-search with windows
 * winsearch02: winsearch01 with drop-shadows for depth